funkaoshi/s.vs.tpk/_posts/2013-09-18-searchers-of-the-unknown.md

 ---

 **Update 2013-09-19**: Shortly after posting this I was tipped off to [_Lurkers of Carcosa_][7], which are minimalist rules for play a game set in [Carcosa][8].
-That Carcosa setting book basically suggests you through away lots of the basic rules to D&D, so it lends itself well to this sort of minimalist game.
+That Carcosa setting book basically suggests you throw away lots of the basic rules to D&D, so it lends itself well to this sort of minimalist game.

 [1]: http://odd74.proboards.com/thread/2555/searchers-unknown
 [2]: https://sites.google.com/site/wizardinabottle/searchers-of-the-unknown